jeffwilcox/jeffwilcox.blog/_posts/2013-08-21-mongodb-azure-linux-cli.md

 I've selected a decently-redundant solution: I'm only using a single data center and single geography for my underlying storage, but I should not actually experience data loss, only mild downtime, if things really go bad.
 This matches a highly-available, high performance design for my app that should rock.

-## Stressing our Mac & Linux tooling
+## Mac tooling

+This post started from my initial investigations into running a cluster on Windows Azure VMs via available methods:

+- Windows-based PowerShell scripts
-This post started from my initial investigations into running a cluster on Windows Azure VMs; I made sure that I could stand up this cluster using our Windows-based PowerShell scripts, the Windows Azure Management Portal, and also the cross-platform command line interface (CLI) for Mac/Linux/Windows; this specific first post is targeted on using a Mac, but I'll follow up with posts on the other methods soon enough.
+- Windows Azure Management Portal
+- Cross-platform command line interface (CLI) for Mac/Linux/Windows

+This specific first post is targeted on using a Mac, but I'll follow up with posts on the other methods soon enough.

-I will say this was a great way to stress the tools: I'm using a majority of the Virtual Machine feature surface area.
+I will say this was a great way to stress the tools: I'm using a majority of the Virtual Machine feature surface area and was able to open some solid issues along the way.

 The July and August releases of the cross-platform command line tools ([my overview post here](http://www.jeff.wilcox.name/2013/08/command-line-improvements/); [download the tools here](http://www.windowsazure.com/en-us/downloads/#cmd-line-tools)) include new features around Virtual Networks to enable some scenarios here, as well as Availability Set and password-less VM functionality for Virtual Machine operations.